aws-powertools/powertools-lambda-typescript/docs/features/event-handler/rest.md

 !!! note "Composition order"
     Unlike traditional function composition which typically works right-to-left, `composeMiddleware` follows the convention used by most web frameworks and executes middleware left-to-right (first to last in the array).
 This means `composeMiddleware([a, b, c])` executes middleware `a` first, then `b`, then `c`.

+#### Being a good citizen

+Middleware can add subtle improvements to request/response processing, but also add significant complexity if you're not careful.

+Keep the following in mind when authoring middleware for Event Handler:

+* **Call the next middleware.** If you are not returning early by returns a `Response` object or JSON object, always ensure you call the `next` function.
+* **Keep a lean scope.** Focus on a single task per middleware to ease composability and maintenance.
+* **Catch your own exceptions.** Catch and handle known exceptions to your logic, unless you want to raise HTTP Errors, or propagate specific exceptions to the client.
+* **Avoid destructuring the response object.** As mentioned in the [destructuring pitfalls](#avoiding-destructuring-pitfalls) section, always access the response through `reqCtx.res` rather than destructuring to avoid stale references.

 ### Fine grained responses

 You can use the Web API's `Response` object to have full control over the response.
 For